The Napa Wine Project

 The wines are sold direct to consumer with some limited distribution in select markets including in California, New York, Texas and Nevada (Las Vegas).
 Locally some of the wine is found at restaurants including Torc, the French Laundry, the Restaurant at Meadowood, Angele and Press among others.

-Visits are for serious wine enthusiasts and collectors, are highly personalized and typically include an overview of the property, its history, the Favia story and a tasting through several of their current releases.
+Visits are for serious wine enthusiasts and collectors, are highly personalized and typically include (weather permitting) a walk throughout parts of the property including the vegetable garden, an overview of its history, the Favia story and a tasting through several of their current releases (as possibly an older vintage).
 For more information and or to join their mailing list, visit: www.faviawine.com

 Looking forward to following the progress of the new winery plans in Oakville 🙂